dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 ## Workaround
 We use our handy script [Sync-NestedAdGroupMember.ps1](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember)!
 Let's take a look what it does.

-> **.SYNOPSIS**
-> Fetches members of AD groups with name suffix -NESTED recursively and syncs them to their -UNNESTED counterpart.
->
 > **.DESCRIPTION**
 > The Sync-NestedAdGroupMember.ps1 script syncs members between pairs of groups.
 > A pair consists of two groups with an identical name followed by the suffix -NESTED for one group and -UNNESTED for the other,